This post may contain affiliate links. Please see my disclosure policy for details.

 The Major Oak is pretty much legendary in the UK so it’s no surprise that it consistently wins awards.

-Not only has it been voted Britain’s favourite tree in 2014, it also voted as ‘England’s Tree of the Year’!
+Not only has it been voted Britain’s favourite tree in 2014, but it also voted as ‘England’s Tree of the Year’!

 It’s also been called one of the Seven Natural Wonders and a Wonder of the Midlands.